jasleen27/Netflix-Recommendation-System/README.md

-# Netflix-Recommendation-System
-A content-based recommendation system for Netflix movies using machine learning.
-It clusters movies based on features like genre and cast, then generates personalized recommendations using K-Means, Hierarchical clustering, and cosine similarity.
-The project includes data preprocessing and PCA for dimensionality reduction.

 # Netflix Recommendation System

 This project implements a content-based recommendation system using machine learning techniques.
 The system clusters Netflix movies based on various features such as genre, director, and cast, and provides personalized recommendations to users.
 It utilizes algorithms like K-Means clustering, Agglomerative Hierarchical clustering, and cosine similarity to generate the suggestions.